POLAR BEARS

 Here are some facts about polar bears curtesy of National Geographic-

-Polar bears are found in the frozen wilds of the Artic, Canada, Alaska, Greenland, Russia and Norway.
+Polar bears are found in the frozen wilds of the Arctic, Canada, Alaska, Greenland, Russia and Norway.

 These are seriously big bears, gang.
 Adult polar bears can measure over 2.5m long and weigh around 680kg.
 Their huge size and weight make them the largest living carnivores on Earth!